MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-the-problem-with-the-demonlist.md

 The top extreme demons were made by players to astound the community—not always in regards to difficulty, but even in regards to decoration and gameplay.

-But as the community has begun viewing the Pointercrate demonlist to such a high standard, players began making extreme demons solely to top that.
+But as the community has begun viewing the Pointercrate Demon List to such a high standard, players began making extreme demons solely to top that.
 Extreme demons nowadays don't feature original ideas, concepts, and styles because they don't have to.
 They only need to be difficult.

 Seriously—how many upcoming *original* top extreme demons can you think of?
 Personally, I think of **Limbo.** And that's about it.